-Put and Call Options Differences Explained
+Basics of Put and Call Options

-An out of the money call has a strike price that is higher than the market price.
-An out of the money put option has a strike price lower than the market price in this put and call options explained blog.
+An out-of-the-money call has a higher strike price than the market price.
+Conversely, an out-of-the-money put option has a strike price lower than the market price in this put and call options explained blog.

 What Are the Types of Options?

-- Credit spreads are the safest and most popular selling strategy.
+- Credit spreads are the safest and most popular selling strategy

 Entries and Exits

 That is a great way to make sure you lose money.
-I find the MACD indicator to be helpful when I am looking at an entry exit.
-Take our options trading course.
+In addition, I find the MACD indicator helpful when looking at an entry or exit.

 The MACD is the moving average convergence divergence and the trend-following momentum indicator.
 If I want to buy a call option, I wait until the MACD moves from bearish to bullish.
 If I want to buy a put option, I wait until the MACD goes from bullish to bearish.
 I use the 5-minute chart with the MACD indicator as a guide to looking for an entry.